malloc47/malloc47.github.com/_posts/2012-07-08-beating-interview-problems-to-death-with-parallel-haskell.md

           | otherwise = a ++ b
 {% endhighlight %}

-This is a less common compnent of RLE implementations (I haven't spotted this particular bit of code anywhere else, so it certainly can be improved), but no less straightforward: simply join two `RLE`'d lists together if their tail and head are not the same character; if they are, merge the head and tail tuple (updating the count) and combine the rest of the list as normal.
+This is a less common component of RLE implementations (I haven't spotted this particular bit of code anywhere else, so there's likely room for improvement), but no less straightforward: simply join two `RLE`'d lists together if their tail and head are not the same character; if they are, merge the head and tail tuple (updating the count) and combine the rest of the list as normal.

 Now, it's simply a matter of splitting the RLE target into pieces, `map`ing over pieces, and `reducing` them back into a cohesive